autonomys/subspace-docs/versioned_docs/version-latest/farming-&-staking/wallets/polkadot.md

     ![trouble-1](/img/doc-imgs/polkadot/trouble-1.png)

-- You can see your Subspace Testnet public address via the `...` menu and setting the `Allow Use on Any Chain` dropdown to `Subspace Testnet`, once you exit you will see the public address now starts with `st`
+- You can see your Autonomys Testnet public address via the `...` menu and setting the `Allow Use on Any Chain` dropdown to `Autonomys Testnet`, once you exit you will see the public address now starts with `st`

     ![trouble-2](/img/doc-imgs/polkadot/trouble-2.png)

     ![trouble-10](/img/doc-imgs/polkadot/trouble-10.png)

-### I Dont see `Subspace Testnet` or any Subspace Networks as an option in chain settings
+### I Dont see `Autonomys Testnet` or any Autonomys Networks as an option in chain settings

 - As seen below, sometimes when you first install or update the Substrate wallet you will need to update the wallet metadata.

     ![trouble-3](/img/doc-imgs/polkadot/trouble-3.png)

-1. Go to the Subspace/Polkadot Explorer here: [Polkadot/Substrate Portal](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftest-rpc.subspace.network#/explorer)
+1. Go to the Autonomys/Polkadot Explorer here: [Polkadot/Substrate Portal](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftest-rpc.subspace.network#/explorer)

 2. You will be prompted to allow the extension to connect, click `Yes, allow this application access`